Mental Health Impacts All of Us

 - works with community mental-health providers to offer counseling, trainings, interventions, and crisis support.

-- connects schools with mental-health organizations, provides trainings, and links students and families to community resources.
+- connects schools with mental-health organizations, provides trainings, implements trauma-informed group interventions and links students and families to community resources.

 - School Mental Health Prevention and Intervention Program